If you experience issues with the audio coming from your Google Pixel Buds or your left or right earbud isn't working:

 - Wait for the Pixel Buds to automatically reconnect with your previously connected host device.
 This can take several seconds.
 If necessary, change which host device you are connected to by selecting "Pixel Buds" from that device's Bluetooth menu.

-- If you are still experiencing audio issues, “forget” your Pixel Buds from your device, restart the device you wish to connect with your Pixel Buds, and pair your Pixel Buds with the device again.
+- If you are still experiencing audio issues, "Forget" your Pixel Buds from your device, restart the device you wish to connect with your Pixel Buds, and pair your Pixel Buds with the device again.

 - If you are still experiencing issues, try resetting your Pixel Buds.

 - Confirm that the proper eartip size is selected for optimal audio quality.
 Try all 3 sizes to find the most comfortable tip that provides the best audio performance.
+A tight seal gives you better sound and mic performance.
+If you are not getting the audio or call quality you expect, try bigger eartips.
+Using clean eartips ensures better audio quality.

 - Placement of a phone, particularly in outdoor scenarios, may affect Bluetooth connection.
 You can improve the Bluetooth connection by changing the placement of the phone where the phone is held.